 - Ph.D., 1997, University of Montana, Organismal Biology and Ecology

 - B.S., 1988, Iowa State University, General Biology with minor in Animal Ecology

 My general research interests are in ecology, population genetics, and conservation biology (CV).
-The primary focus of my research is the application of genetics to the conservation of natural populations.
-I work at the Flathead Lake Biological Station and with the Montana Conservation Genetics Laboratory at the University of Montana (UM) with my colleague, Fred Allendorf.
-My research applies the principles and tools of population genetics to fish, wildlife, and a variety of other species.
+The primary focus of my research is the application of genetics to the conservation of natural and domesticated populations (video).
+I work at FLBS and in the Montana Conservation Genetics Laboratory at the University of Montana (UM) with my colleague, Fred Allendorf.
+My research applies the principles and tools of population genetics to fish, wildlife, and a variety of other species (including aquatic invasive species).
 I have established exchange programs and collaborations between UM and the University of Porto in Portugal (CIBIO-UP) with my colleague Albano Beja-Pereira.
-I have collaborations in conservation genetics with Mike Schwartz and others at the Rocky Mountain Research Station.
-Many of our projects use molecular genetic markers and novel data analysis approaches to understand and monitor patterns of genetic variation and connectivity within fish and wildlife populations.
-To see information on my research projects, click here.
+I have collaborations in conservation and genetics with Mike Schwartz and others at the Rocky Mountain Research Station.
+Many of our projects use molecular genetic markers and novel data analysis approaches to understand and monitor patterns of genetic variation, landscape connectivity, and viability in natural populations.
+To see information on our research projects, click here.

 - Allendorf, F.W. and G. Luikart.
 2007.
 Conservation and the Genetics of Populations.
 Blackwell.
 Pp. 642.
 [2nd Edition available in late 2012] Available at Amazon.com